getgauge/taiko/docs/configuring_taiko.md

 ## Using environment variables

-Taiko lets you specify certain Environment variables to customize its behavior
+Taiko lets you specify certain Environment variables to customize its behaviour

 * `TAIKO_ENABLE_ACTION_OUTPUT` - set to `true` to print output of each action.
 It's set to `true` by default with Taiko runner and in REPL mode.
 * `TAIKO_SKIP_CHROMIUM_DOWNLOAD` - set to `true` to skip downloading chromium